jnwatson/py-lmdb/docs/index.rst

         >>> subdb = env.open('somename')

-    **Caution:** when a sub-database has been opened with :py:meth:`Environment.open` or :py:class:`Database`, the resulting handle
+    **Caution:** when a sub-database has been opened with :py:meth:`Environment.open` or :py:class:`Database` the resulting handle
     is shared with all environment users.
-In particular, this means any user calling :py:meth:`Database.close` will invalidate the handle for all users.
+In particular this means any user calling :py:meth:`Database.close` will invalidate the handle for all users.
-    For this reason the :py:class:`Database` destructor never deletes native handles, you must do it explicitly.
+    For this reason the :py:class:`Database` destructor never closes native handles, you must do it explicitly.

-    There is little reason to close a handle: open handles only consume slots in the shared environment, and repeated calls to :py:meth:`Environment.open` or :py:class:`Database` for the same name return the same handle.
+    There is little reason to close a handle: open handles only consume slots in the shared environment and repeated calls to :py:meth:`Environment.open` or :py:class:`Database` for the same name return the same handle.
 Simply setting `max_dbs=` higher than the maximum number of handles required will alleviate any need to coordinate management